ModUDuke/Causal-Inference-Modeling/chapter1.md

 ## Income Inequality at FutureChew: Part 3 -Omitted Variable Bias

 As we know, we don’t want to omit any variables in our regression that might be affecting outcomes, because that would create a bias in our results.
-However, we can also use the “omitted variable bias” as a tool to check whether our first guess at important factors was correct—if we remove a variable and nothing changes in our estimate, then that variable was probably not necessary.
+However, we can also use the "omitted variable bias" as a tool to check whether our first guess at important factors was correct—if we remove a variable and nothing changes in our estimate, then that variable was probably not necessary.
 If we omit a variable and our estimate does change, the size and direction of the difference can show us more about the relationships between the variables, namely which ones are pushing our estimates up or down in any significant way.

 *** =instructions
 - 1) Run a regression on the data that omits the variable `female`.